If you’ve never used social media it can be very intimidating. But it doesn’t have to be.

 What I like about social media is that it gives me some ownership of that content after it’s gone out into the public.
 And after nine months of using The Big Three to promote this blog, I feel like like have a bit of a handle as to how it works.

-If we picture a blog post like putting out an issue of a magazine, here’s how we use our email list, Twitter and Facebook to promote that magazine.
+If we picture a blog post or sermon like putting out an issue of a magazine, here’s how we use our email list, Twitter and Facebook to promote that magazine.

 Your Email List – The Committed Subscribers